GoogleCloudPlatform/fda-mystudies/documentation/architecture.md

 This application is built as a Spring Boot application.
 The backend datastore is a MySQL database.

-The web services can be deployed on servers that have Java, Tomcat and MySQL installed.

-When deploying the application on GCP, the cloud resources that can be used are:
+When deploying the application on GCP, the cloud resources used are:

-1. Google Kubernetes Engine
+1. Google Kubernetes Engine (GKE)
 1. Cloud SQL (MySQL)

 ### Response Datastore